 Corsair HS55 SURROUND

 The Corsair HS55 is first and foremost targeted at gamers, particularly those looking for something inexpensive.
 Those interested in surround sound features may also find something to like here.
-It’s also a solid choice for anyone that needs a cheap pair of headphones with an attached microphone.
+It’s also a solid choice for anyone who needs a cheap pair of headphones with an attached microphone.
 However, that permanently affixed microphone also makes this a less-than-friendly commuting option.

 What’s it like to use the Corsair HS55 SURROUND?